thinkskyteam/synaptic/README.md

-# synaptic
+# Synap-Forge
-Synaptic is a open source inference service for large language models
+Synap-Forge is an open-source inference service for open large language models, which it is developing by Rust language.